CongducPham/LowCostLoRaGw/README.md

 Download our [zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip).
 The current image has everything you need including:

 - support for all RPI models including the last RPI4 as well.
-We however recommend the 3B version unless you need to run other applications on the RPI otherwise both 3B+/4 are much more power consuming and heats a lot more.
+We however recommend the 3B version unless you need to run other applications on the RPI otherwise both 3B+/4 are much more power consuming and heat a lot more.
 - pre-installed open-source ChirpStack LoRaWAN Network Server
 - pre-installed Semtech's `lora_pkt_fwd` for multi-channel gteway
 - pre-installed `remot3.it` and `anydesk` tools for remote access